-Here’s a quick lesson in barber terminology: a low fade is determined by where the fade begins.
+Here’s a quick lesson in barber terminology: a low-cut fade is determined by where the fade begins.
 If your fade begins below your temple area that’s a low fade.
 So, if you’re looking to get this type of haircut, now you know what to ask your barber.
 You can also opt for a low drop fade, or a low tapered fade.
 Whatever you feel looks best or fits your aesthetic.
 Now when it comes to styling a low fade haircut, this is in your hands.
 You can keep it clean with weekly touch-ups done by your barber or add some texture to your look by styling it at home on your own.
-These days, we’re seeing a lot of guys curl a low fade haircut and we’re totally digging the textured approach.
+These days, we’re seeing a lot of guys rock a curly low fade haircut.
+Learn how to curly a low fade haircut below!

-Tutorial: An Easy Way to Curl a Low Fade Haircut
+Tutorial: An Easy Way to Style a Low Cut Fade

 We’ve introduced you to the sponge brush in Kel’s tutorial on how to style and shape an afro fade, but we didn’t deep dive into what the sponge brush tool actually was.
 A sponge brush helps you create sponge-like curls by rubbing it in circles on your hair.
 There are various types of sponge curl brushes that will give you different curl sizes and textures.